 When you choose to participate in the Enhance Protocol™, your loved one receives a thorough assessment called a Cognability™ Screening.
 This screening includes cognitive testing, a health and life history review, and a broad panel of lab work to identify what is negatively impacting your loved one’s cognitive health.
 We then work with the experts at A Mind For All Seasons and a trained group of local medical providers to develop a personalized treatment plan we call the ‘roadmap.’
 This roadmap is tied to Dr. Bredesen’s protocol and allows us to identify areas of the brain and body that need optimization!
 This plan will include but is not limited to:

 - A medication review to identify potential ways to reduce the amount of medication your loved one uses.

 - The addition of supplements to replace nutrients your loved one is deficient in.

-- A specially trained dementia concierge at the community who is assigned to the residents that choose to be on the Enhance Protocol™.
-This concierge coordinates all aspects of the program and tracks your loved one’s progress.
+- A specially trained memory coach at the community who is assigned to the residents that choose to be on the Enhance Protocol™.
+This memory coach coordinates all aspects of the program and tracks your loved one’s progress.

 - A multifaceted dietary approach including the introduction of green smoothies to the resident’s daily routine.

-- A greater emphasis on resident sleep protocols to ensure your loved one gets as much uninterrupted rest as possible.
+- A greater emphasis on restful sleep to ensure your loved one gets as much uninterrupted rest as possible.

-- Exercise is a must!
-The residents are encouraged and assisted by our team on-site or by local physical/occupational therapy providers to get the proper dose of daily, weekly, and monthly exercise.
+- A focus on exercise.
+The residents are encouraged and assisted by our team on-site or by local physical/occupational therapy providers to get the proper amount of daily, weekly, and monthly exercise.

-- Innovative programs where residents have the opportunity to be challenged and engaged in meaningful ways.
+- Innovative brain training programs where residents have opportunities to be challenged and engaged in meaningful ways.

 - And more